allebb/collection/README.md

 Requirements
 ------------

-This library is developed and tested for PHP 5.6+
+This library is developed and tested for PHP 7.3+

-This library is unit tested against PHP 5.6, 7.0, 7.1, 7.2, 7.3 and 7.4!
+This library is unit tested against PHP 7.3, 7.4 and 8.0!

+If you need to use an older version of PHP, you should instead install the 1.x version of this library (see below for details).

 License
 -------